 9. The Siren

 The Siren is a mythical romance with a mermaid.
 The book is about girls who have been turned into mermaids, whose job is to sink ships, feed the ocean, and take care of the ocean.
 The ocean is a mother figure.
-She talks to them, tells them what to do, and helps them out.
+She talks to them, tells them what to do, and helps them.
 The audiobook didn’t help, either.
 But it’s still worth reading because I liked the book’s love story and writing style.

 Author: Kiera Cass